willprice/ml-quiz/README.md

 For more details please see `.quiz` file attached below.

 ## Restrictions ##
-The `.quiz` files are compiled to HTML with use of *regular expressions* and *JSON parsing*.
+The `.quiz` files are translated into HTML with use of *regular expressions* and *JSON parsing*.
 This means that if any of your question does not follow the syntax rules it will be omitted.
-Most of the time you will get an error mesage which should be self explanatory.
+Most of the time you will get an error message, which should be self explanatory.
 Unfortunately, regex matcher cannot produce any error messages therefore some mistakes may cause a question to fail quietly.

 To make sure that your questions get compiled please follow the example given below as close as possible.
-As most of the keywords and answers will be placed as a string in the quiz file any special character must be escaped.
+As most of the keywords and answers will be placed as a string in the quiz file **any special character must be escaped**.
 Finally, your quiz file must have `.quiz` extension and need to be placed in the root folder of this repository.

-The quiz compiler requires `Python 2.x` and works on Linux (2.11MVB machines) and Unix (OS X).
+The quiz compiler requires `Python 2.x` and works on most Linux (2.11MVB machines) and Unix (OS X) machines.

 ## Syntax ##
 As the quiz file is translated into HTML the questions and answers support HTML tags e.g. `<br>` for new line; feel free to use them but please avoid complicated structures.